 Skip Nav Skip to Search

-OSBP-ISMP Pharmacy Practice Safety Conference.
-The Oklahoma State Board of Pharmacy is hosting a major continuing education program in Oklahoma City aimed at improving patient safety for pharmacists.
-The program, including lunch and ACPE-accredited continuing education, is being provided without charge to pharmacists to further the Board’s mission of protecting the health, safety and welfare of the citizens of Oklahoma.
+The Oklahoma State Board of Pharmacy is hosting a continuing education program in Oklahoma City aimed at helping pharmacists deter, detect and prevent prescription drug abuse.
+The program includes lunch and is approved by the OSBP CE Committee for 3 hours of continuing education.
+The seminar is provided without charge to pharmacists to further the Board’s mission of protecting the health, safety and welfare of the citizens of Oklahoma.

-The conference will be held on Tuesday, June 17, 2014 at the Jim Thorpe Museum & Oklahoma Sports Hall of Fame, 2nd Floor Events Center, 4040 N Lincoln Blvd, Oklahoma City.
-Sign-In begins at 11:45.
-Lunch will be served at 12:00 p.m. and the continuing education program will start immediately after at 12:45 p.m.
+The seminar will be held on Monday, October 13, 2014 at the Oklahoma Sports Hall of Fame, 2nd Floor Events Center, 4040 N Lincoln Blvd, Oklahoma City.
+Sign-In begins at 11:00 and Lunch will be served at 12:00 p.m.
+The continuing education program will start immediately after at 1:00 p.m.

-The Board has planned for 200 participants for the program, and is accepting reservations on a first-come basis.
-Pharmacist may email email@example.com with the following information to reserve a spot:
+The Board has planned for 300 participants for the program, and is accepting reservations on a first-come basis.
+Pharmacists should email email@example.com with the following information to reserve a spot:

 December 3, 2013